ryokat3/wikipack/README.md

 2. Drag-and-drop the directory (not a file [^1]) holding your markdown and image files

-3. Select 'Pack...' from the pull-down menu
+3. Select 'Pack...' from the pull-down menu, then all files under the directory will be packed in a single HTML file.

 4. Open the saved HTML file.
-You can find that the saved HTML file embeds all your markdown and image files.
+You can find that the saved HTML file packs all your markdown and image files.
    You can transfer it to anyone as a file, as an attachment of mail, via file server, memory device etc.

 ## CSS